2017 Robert Morris Colonials football team

 The 2017 Robert Morris Colonials football team represented Robert Morris University during the 2017 NCAA Division I FCS football season.
 They were led by fourth-year head coach John Banaszak and played their home games at Joe Walton Stadium.
 They were a member of the Northeast Conference.
 They finished the season 2–9, 0–6 in NEC play to finish in last place.

-On November 19, head coach John Banaszak announced his retirement.
+On November 19, Banaszak announced his retirement.
 He finished at Robert Morris with a four-year record of 8–34.